 Example 2.
 You’ve discovered that someone you planned to investigate isn’t actually an ancestor – or maybe they didn’t do the things you thought they had done.
 Maybe you’ve successfully proven that your ancestor died a young ag-lab and merely shared the same name and birth date as someone whose life seemed particularly interesting.
 So you no longer need to become a Shakespeare expert because it turns out that Shakespeare is not your Shakespeare!

 Working on your genealogy should be interesting and fun.
-After all for most people it’s an engaging hobby.
+After all for most people it’s an engaging hobby not a chore or something to endure.

 There are always bits that you are going to enjoy less (for me it’s the data entry) but the good should out weigh the bad.
 If you feel you are consistently internally groaning whenever you decide to work on your goals then STOP.
 Life is too short.
 Shelve that goal, or perhaps ask a professional to take it off your hands.
 Focus on what you love and re-find your genealogy passion.
 Otherwise you might find you kill it – and we try to stick to just killing off ancestors, not the fun!